Quelklef/mation/README.md

   Mation is fast and has a flexible caching mechanism.
 However, its core loop is "update and globally rerender", meaning it's likely to fall behind in performance as compared to something with a tighter loop like Svelte. <small>(At the time of writing Mation has not been benchmarked against other frameworks)</small>

-- You dislike lenses
+- You dislike optics

-  Mation uses lenses to compose components; this provides an extremeley flexible API.
-However, some people consider lenses a difficult or enigmatic topic, and error messages produced by lenses are generally hard to understand.
+  Mation uses optics to compose components; this provides an extremeley flexible API.
+However, some people consider optics a difficult or enigmatic topic, and error messages produced by optics are generally hard to understand.

 - You want something post-1.0 :P

 ## A Code Sample

-Firs,t the result:
+First, the result:

 ![](./readme/counter.gif)